AriKaminski/RouletteGame/README.md

 This is a repository to simulate a Roulette game at a Casino

-To play, enter your name and start betting!
+To play, run file in terminal, enter your name and start betting!